CarlFlo/bord/README.md

 ## Features
 - Detailed.
 Comprehensive logging showing the message origin file, calling function and line.
 - Customizable.
 Easy to customize and toogle specific messages types on or off.
 - Simplistic.
-No initial configuration to get started.
+No initial configuration required to get started.

 ## Install